gatlin/psilo/README.md

 portions of it and start over every so often).

-The end result will be a strong, linearly typed, functional language with an S-expression syntax and a relatively small core syntax.
+The end result will be a strong, linearly typed, functional language with an S-expression syntax and a relatively small core grammar.

 As of now the linear part isn't done.
 Nor is the interpreter part.
 But I have a reasonably sound implementation of a System F type inference engine with